 So, how do we go ahead and secure the modern web application?

 12:21 Modern Web Applications, continued

-The key is not to rely on a single choke point, OK?
-And the key is to have modern web applications that you can inject your data collection – remember: security controls are simply data collection analysis actionable output, OK, where you can collect your data, your security data at multiple points, OK?
+The key is not to rely on a single choke point.
+And the key is to have modern web applications where you can inject your data collector at multiple points, remembering that security controls are simply data collection, analysis, and actionable output.

 It’s no longer sufficient to just sit out in front of your application.
-You need to have collection potentially at the web server instance itself, in the source code itself, in the runtime interpreter if possible, OK, using all of these points to get as much security data as you can back into that decision engine.
+You need to have collection potentially at the web server instance itself, in the source code itself, in the runtime interpreter if possible.
+Use all of these points to get as much security data as you can back into that decision engine.

 12:59 Security Decision Engine Differences

-So, we talked about pulling data in, right?
+So, we talked about pulling data in.
 It’s insufficient to have a single choke point anymore.
 You have to pull in data from multiple sources, and you can even go so far as to say that we can pull in data from development systems.

 Take, for example, if you were able to take in your moments of release and map that onto security flaws, or map that onto